 Content Objective: Delight your customers with content that supports their purchase, so they are more likely to buy again and recommend your product or service to others.

-Content Mandatories: Show gratitude and be supportive.
+Content Mandatories: Show gratitude and be supportive and coax them to an additional sale or future purchase, if appropriate.
 You want your customers to continually believe that they made the right decision purchasing from you, and you want their experience with you to stand out from the competition.
 That means adding special, branded touches wherever you can.

 Content Types: If you’re an online retailer, order confirmations and thank-you emails are always a good idea.
 If you’re a product-focused company, package inserts, product instructions, manuals, and user guides are appropriate here.
 If you’re service oriented, a welcoming, meet-your-team email is a nice touch, as is content geared to explaining your processes, next steps, and what they can expect from your relationship in the coming days, weeks, and months.
 You could create content asking your customers for feedback and reviews.
 You could also send thought leadership pieces designed to keep your customers knowledgeable about industry trends.
 For promotional purposes, content designed to expose your customers to your other products and services is also appropriate.
 And while it may not be terribly sexy, never underestimate the power of an old-fashioned, post-purchase thank you note.

 Now that you understand the needs and wants of each stage of the buyer’s journey, you’re ready to map your content accordingly.
 But before you go and create everything from scratch, audit the content you already have to see which stage it fits and if it can be repurposed for your new strategy.
 In some cases, slight tweaking or reformatting might be all it takes to make something old new again.